wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.5.2 =
+* IP detection is now much more robust.
+Admins must specify how their site gets IP addresses.
+* Fixed issue that would throw Ajax ticker into a hard loop and put load on a server if user is on "options" page and WF can't detect IPs.
+* Added support for Cloudflare proxies when getting client's real IP address.
+* If we fail to get an IP and then get an IP succesfully, we update the activity log.
+* Activity log update in case of successful IP acquisition will warn if we're getting internal RFC1918 IP's e.g. the IP of your firewall.

 = 3.5.1 =
 * Fixed issue with twentyten, twentyeleven, twentytwelve themes showing up as modified in 3.5.